Failure of Lang's Flat Chain Conjecture and non-regularity of the prescribed Jacobian equation: Introduction

 and \eqref{E:intro-the-equation1} holds with absolute convergence in $L^\infty(Q)$. \end{definition} Note that the estimate \eqref{E:intro-inequality} immediately implies that the sum on the left hand side of \eqref{E:intro-the-equation1} converges absolutely in $L^\infty$.

 We now continue by defining three notions of \emph{non-regularity} which we will study.
-It is the case that in order to resolve the Flat Chain Conjecture, we only need to consider one of these notions (strong Lipschitz non-regularity), however, it is very instructive to discuss all three.
+It is the case that in order to resolve Conjecture \ref{Con:Lang-TD}, we only need to consider one of these notions (strong Lipschitz non-regularity), however, it is very instructive to discuss all three.

 \begin{definition} \begin{enumerate} \item[(1)] We say that the prescribed Jacobian equation has \emph{weak Lipschitz non-regularity} if there exists some $\rho\in L^\infty(Q)$ for which there does not exists a Lipschitz vector field $\pi$ solving the equation \eqref{E:PJE1} in the sense of equality almost everywhere. \item[(2)] We say that the prescribed Jacobian equation has \emph{linearised Lipschitz non-regularity} if there exists some $\rho\in L^\infty(Q)$ for which there does not exists a Lipschitz solution $(f_i, \pi_i)$ to \eqref{E:intro-the-equation1}. \item[(3)] We say that the prescribed Jacobian equation has \emph{strong Lipschitz non-regularity} if a sequence of $L^1(Q)$ functions $u_n$, $n\in \nat$ can be found satisfying the two following inequalities simultaneously: \begin{enumerate} \item for each $n\in \nat$, $\lVert u_n \rVert_{L^1(Q)}\geq 1$ \item for each $n\in \nat$,